DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Tasks.md

 - Personally, I think

 ### How Do We Make the Levels More Interesting?
-First and foremost, we need to make sure the game is *fun* to play.
+Make sure the game is *fun* to play.
 The levels need to support this.

-We should first make the levels more interesting in terms of gameplay (think of features and mechanics that do this).
-Then, we use that information to determine how to make the levels more visually interesting.
+1. We should make the levels more interesting in terms of gameplay (think of features and mechanics that do this).
+2. Then, use that information to determine how to make the levels more visually interesting.
+What props and structures do we need to support the gameplay?

 For this kind of game in particular, I've found that the game feels the most fun when:
 - The player does not feel overwhelmingly stronger than the enemies
 - The enemies pose enough of a threat to the player that there is significant risk of death most of the time
-- Despite the difficulty, the player never feels like the game is unfair
+- Despite the difficulty, the player never feels like the game is unfair.
+I've found that the game typically feels unfair when
+	- The player is not given enough information to make a good decision
+	- The player has something happen to them that they feel is outside of their control

 #### Make the Levels More Gameplay Interesting